GetStream/stream-chat-swiftui/docusaurus/docs/iOS/swiftui/chat-channel-components/overview.md

 - Message List
 - Message Composer

-There are **many components** that make of the chat channel screen.
-The **channel header** is shown on the top to give an overview over the channel as well as provide other **helpful information**.
-It can take care of navigation (e.g. using a back button) and allow the user to see more information about members, name, and other properties of a channel.
+There are **many components** that make up the chat channel screen.
+The **channel header** is shown on the top to give an overview of the channel as well as provide other **helpful information**.
+It can take care of navigation (e.g. using a back button) and allow the user to see more information about the name, members, and other properties of a channel.
 All of these components are **customizable and easily replaceable**.

 The **message list** in the SwiftUI SDK is the view that shows all the messages in a channel.
 These include all kinds of types like **text, images, links, GIFs, and many more**.
 Also, it includes features such as message **reactions** and **threads**.